Damelin: Awards and accolades

 In 2005 a survey conducted by Markinor amongst a sample of fifty recruitment agents revealed that individuals who studied at Damelin and attained their qualifications there were more likely to be hired than individuals educated elsewhere due to the fact that Damelin's qualifications satisfy both the vocational and the professional requirements of both the marketplace and students.

 Damelin's various campuses have varying degrees of the PMR.africa award that serve to recognize the high standard of education offered by the award recipient.
-On 5 November 2012 the Boksburg campus won the Diamond Arrow award for being the best higher education institution in the whole of Johannesburg.
-The 2012 PMR.africa Gold Award was given to the Boksburg campus on 3 December 2012 for being the best higher education institution in the Ekurhuleni region.
 The Cape Town city campus was awarded with a Silver Arrow award on 22 April 2013 for their hard work and excellence in the category "College/Institutions for Higher Education".
 Damelin Kwa-Zulu Natal (all the Damelin campuses in the province) won a Silver Arrow award in the category "Colleges/Training Institutions" on 14 October 2013.

 Community interaction

 On 13 February 1997, then South African President Nelson Mandela delivered a speech at the Damelin business college in Johannesburg.

 In 2007, Damelin partnered with Ocean Experience to promote the safe use of oceans.

 Since 2009, Damelin has been the title sponsor for the annual Damelin Rugby Night Series, which is a high school rugby tournament for boys' teams.

 Damelin is known for giving away many bursaries to members of the public.

 In March 2013, hundreds of students from the Durban City campus took to the streets to express their support against rape and violence against women.